How to set up parental controls on Android smartphones and tablets

 You can filter the Play Store to only show apps that are appropriate for children, and the process is very easy to follow:

-- Firstly, head back into the Play Store app and press the menu button.
+- Firstly, head back into the Play Store app and press the menu button, which looks like.

 - Choose Settings.

 - Scroll down to the User controls heading and press Parental controls.